Punjab Prisons (Pakistan): Administrative regions

 The jails in the province of Punjab were grouped into four circles for the purpose of the appointment, promotion and transfer of warders and for better organization.
 In 2004, these circles were replaced with regions with independent regional offices (detached from Headquarter Jails).
-At present, prisons regions have been established at Lahore, Multan, Rawalpindi, Faisalabad, Sahiwal, Bahawalpur and Sargodha.
-Case for establishment of two more regions at Gujranwala and Dera Ghazi Khan has also been initiated.
+At present, prisons regions have been established at Lahore, Multan, Rawalpindi, Faisalabad, Sahiwal, Bahawalpur Sargodha Gujranwala and Dera Ghazi Khan.